koolphp/koolreport/README.md

 # Immediate notice

 ### As of May 2019, we have changed the project directory structure and published the core framework and all of our free extended packages to a new account: https://github.com/koolreport .
-Please expect all updates to happen in the new account.
+Please expect all future updates to happen in the new account.
 Here's the list of all new repositories:

 1. [core framework](https://github.com/koolreport/core)
 2. [bootstrap3 package](https://github.com/koolreport/bootstrap3)